Explore options for your next account and read or write reviews for prop firms.

 How to Keep Prop Trading Halal?

-Select a broker that offers Islamic accounts with unlimited swap-free trading.
+1. Choose a Shariah-Compliant Broker: Select a broker that offers Islamic accounts with unlimited swap-free trading.

 2. Understand the Trading Instruments: Ensure that the trading instruments used are halal assets, avoiding those involved in haram activities such as alcohol, tobacco, gambling, or weapons manufacturing.